So take a bow, and a Ritalin, oh crazed babe of the bishies. We take off our hats to you. But only our hats."

 - Take a guess as to why this MadTV sketch is so popular.

 - When the main cast of Red Dwarf meet their gender-swapped alternate universe counterparts, Rimmer mentions that the female version of himself, Arlene Rimmer, wanted to make him watch Guy-on-Guy porn in the hope it would interest him.

 - Ellen Fox, of The Rotten Tomatoes Show, hints at being one when reviewing Scott Pilgrim vs. The World.
-She said that she would have prefered Scott's gay roommate to Ramona as the love interest.
+She said that she would have preferred Scott's gay roommate to Ramona as the love interest.
 She then smiles and says 'But that's a different movie.'

 - Britta in Community episode Comparative Religion.
 She encourages Jeff to work out his issues with Mike without fighting.
 (Though it's less active encouragement than relentless mockery of both the incident and her perception of fighting itself as homoerotic.)